Using the USAID Business Forecast to Learn about Anticipated Awards

 • Business forecast status change

-USAID has recently made finding the business forecasts much easier than it used to be.
-In the past, using the search function on the USAID website to find the business forecast would not always get you to the right place.
-Now, typing “business forecast” into the website’s search bar does lead to the relevant pages.
+USAID has recently made finding business forecasts much easier.
+In the past, using the USAID website's search function to find the business forecast did not always return the correct page.
+Now, typing “business forecast” into the website’s search bar returns the relevant pages.

-In addition to making the navigation much easier, USAID is prominently featuring ways to stay updated on the forecast and receive forecast alerts.
+In addition to making navigation much easier, USAID is prominently featuring ways to stay up to date on the forecast and receive forecast alerts.
 USAID also now hosts quarterly conference calls to answer questions following the release of each forecast.
 USAID promotes the calls through social media venues such as Twitter and LinkedIn as well as on the U.S. government website for Federal Business Opportunities, FedBizOpps (www.fbo.gov).

 The USAID website displays the current forecast and a limited archive of the forecasts from the last 1-2 quarters.
-If you want a forecast from an earlier period (months or years), you can try to pull it up using the Way Back MachineThe Way Back Machine is an archive of the Internet.
-A search using the Way Back Machine can often surface older USAID business forecasts.
-Although you probably will never have to go back to a forecast released several years ago, it can be useful research tool if you want to investigate the history of a prior award.
+If you want a forecast from an earlier period (months or years), you can try to retrieve it using the Wayback MachineThe Wayback Machine is an archive of the Internet.
+A search using the Wayback Machine can often surface older USAID business forecasts.
+Although you probably will never have to go back to a forecast released several years ago, it can be a useful research tool if you want to investigate the history of a prior award.

 • Step 2: Type the full USAID web address (http://www.usaid.gov) into the “browse history” search bar.

-• Step 3: Look at the timeline and choose the year the forecast first appeared.
+• Step 3: Review the timeline and select the year the forecast first appeared.
 Next, you'll see individual calendars for each month for that year.

 • Step 4: Choose a specific date (month and day) to check the archives.
-You'll see blue circles around the dates that have archived material for the site.
-The larger circles mean that more snapshots of the site were taken on the chosen date and the smallest circles mean just one snapshot was taken.
-If there are no circles, it means no snapshots of the site were taken that day.
+You'll see blue circles around the dates that contain archived site material.
+The larger circles indicate that more site snapshots were taken on the chosen date, while the smallest circles indicate that only one snapshot was taken.
+If there are no circles, it means no site snapshots were taken that day.

 • Step 5: After you click on your chosen date, the archived USAID site will open up in a new window.
-If you want to change the year, you can move the Way Back Machine slider at the top of the screen to scroll quickly through snapshots from other time periods.
+If you want to change the year, use the Wayback Machine slider at the top of the screen to quickly scroll through snapshots from other time periods.

-Using the Way Back Machine to pull up earlier forecasts can take some time.
+Retrieving earlier forecasts from the Wayback Machine can take some time.
 However, there is a good chance you’ll find the forecast you need, particularly if the forecast came out after 2004.

-If you are interested USAID funding, reviewing the forecasts is worth doing in addition to your other prospect research activities such as reviewing grants.gov on a daily or weekly basis.
-When you spot an opportunity of interest on the forecast, you can position your organization to win by starting to plan the proposal strategy and recruiting technical staff who can assist with the response.
+If you are interested in USAID funding, reviewing forecasts is worth doing alongside your other prospect research activities, such as daily or weekly reviews of Grants.gov.
+When you spot an opportunity of interest in the forecast, you can position your organization to win by planning the proposal strategy and recruiting technical staff to assist with the response.

 Previous